 In order to be considered for the salary supplement, teachers apply to the State Board of Education.
-Teachers may apply after each semester/trimester or at the end of the school year.
+Teachers may apply online at tssp.schools.utah.gov between October 1st and April 30th each program year.
 The Board determines if a teacher is eligible by verifying degree and course assignments, and transfers funding to each school district and charter school to pay the supplement for each qualifying teacher.